 In this Schedule —

-“commencement day” means the day on which these regulations come into operation;
+commencement day means the day on which these regulations come into operation;

-“continuing licence or permit” means a licence or permit granted before the commencement day that would have continued after the beginning of that day had these regulations not come into operation.
+continuing licence or permit means a licence or permit granted before the commencement day that would have continued after the beginning of that day had these regulations not come into operation.

 2. Transition of licences and permits